Northwest Airlines Flight 710: Background

-Northwest Airlines Flight 710 was a regularly scheduled flight between Minneapolis, Minnesota and Miami, Florida, with a scheduled stop in Chicago.
+Northwest Airlines Flight 710 was a regularly scheduled flight between Minneapolis, Minnesota, and Miami, Florida, with a scheduled stop in Chicago.

-On March 17, 1960, the flight was being operated with a Lockheed L-188C Electra aircraft.
+On March 17, 1960, the flight was operated by a Lockheed L-188C Electra aircraft.
 At 12:51 p.m.
 Central Standard Time, the flight left Wold-Chamberlain Airport in Minneapolis with 69 passengers.
 It arrived at Midway Airport in Chicago after an uneventful flight, and 51 of the passengers departed the plane.
-Some of the departing passengers later called the landing in Chicago exceptionally hard, while other passengers called it a normal landing.
-39 additional passengers boarded while the aircraft was being refueled and as the crew prepared for the flight to Miami.
+Another 39 new passengers boarded while the crew prepared for the flight to Miami and the ground crew refueled the aircraft.
 Flight 710 took off from Midway Airport at 2:38 p.m. with 57 passengers and a crew of 6.

-At 3:13, as the flight passed a navigational waypoint at Scotland, Indiana, the crew made a routine report to the Indianapolis Air Route Traffic Control (ARTC) Center with the aircraft's position and altitude.
-The crew estimated that the flight would reach its next check point at Bowling Green, Kentucky in twenty minutes, and reported the flight's status as proceeding normally.
-Indianapolis controllers told them to contact the Memphis, Tennessee ARTC in fifteen minutes on that center's radio frequency.
+At 3:13 p.m., as the flight passed a navigational waypoint at Scotland, Indiana, the crew made a routine report to the Indianapolis Air Route Traffic Control (ARTC) Center with the aircraft's position and altitude at 18000 ft.
+The crew estimated that the flight would reach its next check point at Bowling Green, Kentucky, in twenty minutes, and reported that the flight was proceeding normally.
+Indianapolis controllers told them to contact the Memphis, Tennessee, ARTC in fifteen minutes on that center's radio frequency.

-The weather at 18000 ft where the aircraft was flying was clear, with unrestricted visibility.
-At lower altitudes, there were two layers of broken to overcast clouds; cloud tops in the upper layer extended up to 5000 to 6000 ft altitude.
-An area of low pressure centered over the Lower Peninsula of Michigan and a low pressure trough extended southward in the area of the Illinois-Indiana border.
+In the area, the weather at the plane's altitude was clear, with unrestricted visibility.
+Below it, there were two layers of broken to overcast clouds; cloud tops in the upper layer extended up to 5000 to 6000 ft altitude.
+An area of low pressure centered over the Lower Peninsula of Michigan and a low pressure trough extended southward along the Illinois-Indiana border.
 At the same time, a ridge of high pressure extended from the southern plains to the northeast, from Arkansas, through central Kentucky and into southern Ohio.
-Before leaving Chicago, the pilots of Flight 710 had been informed about the weather conditions in the area, but the weather reports did not mention anything about clear-air turbulence along the flight's path.

 A different Electra flight that had passed through the same area at 2:30 p.m. that day reported that it had encountered severe airspeed fluctuations and turbulence in the area.
-Two air force B-57's operating near Louisville, Kentucky reported moderate to severe clear-air turbulence in the area at high altitudes between 3:00 and 3:30, with one of them slowing down and descending from between 20,000 and 25,000 feet to 15,000 feet to escape the turbulence.
+Two U.S. Air Force B-57s operating near Louisville, Kentucky, reported moderate to severe clear-air turbulence in the area at high altitudes between 3:00 and 3:30, with one of them slowing down and descending from between 20,000 and 25,000 feet to 15,000 feet to escape the turbulence.
 A DC-7 passing through the area reported severe clear-air turbulence at 19,000 feet.
+Before leaving Chicago, the pilots of Flight 710 had been informed about the weather conditions in the area, but the weather reports did not mention anything about clear-air turbulence along the flight's path.